The D.C. Spriestersbach Dissertation Prize

 Prizes are awarded annually in two of four broad disciplinary areas-Humanities and the Fine Arts, Mathematical and Physical Sciences and Engineering, Biological Sciences, and Social Sciences.
 The Graduate College, in turn, holds two D.C.
 Spriestersbach Prize competitions in the areas specified by the Council of Graduate Schools.

-In 2013, two D.C.
-Spriestersbach Prizes will be awarded – one in Biological & Life Sciences, and one in the Humanities & Fine Arts (see below for the list of eligible departments for 2013).
+In 2014, two D.C.
+Spriestersbach Prizes will be awarded – one in Mathematics, Physical Sciences and Engineering and one in the Social Sciences (see below for the list of eligible departments for 2014).
 Each department may nominate one candidate.

 Nominees' dissertations should represent highly original work that is an unusually significant contribution to their fields.
 Subcommittees chosen by the Graduate College will review the nominations and select recipients of the prize.
 See a list of past winners and their dissertation titles.